ShadowsocksR-Live/shadowsocksr-native/README.md

 Intro
 -----

-Shadowsocks-libev is a lightweight obfuscated scoks5 proxy for embedded devices like routers and mobile phones.
+[Shadowsocks-libev](http://shadowsocks.org) is a lightweight secured scoks5 proxy for embedded devices like routers and mobile phones.

 It is a port of [shadowsocks](https://github.com/clowwindy/shadowsocks) with